bolrog/d2dx/README.md

 # D2DX

-D2DX is a project for running classic Diablo II/LoD on modern PCs, with enhancements that honor the original look and feel.
-Play in a window or in fullscreen, glitch-free, with (or without) enhancements like widescreen, true high framerate and anti-aliasing.
+D2DX is a Glide-wrapper and mod that makes the classic Diablo II/LoD run well on modern PCs, while honoring the original look and feel of the game.
+Play in a window or in fullscreen, glitch-free, with or without enhancements like widescreen, true high framerate and anti-aliasing.

-Version 0.99.505b
+Version 0.99.506

-## Mission statement
+## Features
-  - Turn the game into a well behaved DirectX 11 title on Windows 10 (7, 8 and 8.1 are also supported).
+  - Turns the game into a well behaved DirectX 11 title on Windows 10 (also 7, 8 and 8.1).
-  - High quality scaling to modern resolutions, including widescreen.
+  - High quality scaling to fit modern screen sizes, including widescreen aspect ratios.
-  - Aim to preserve the classic Diablo 2/LoD experience as much as possible.

-## Implemented
-  - High performance DirectX 11 renderer (Glide wrapper).
-  - Proper gamma/contrast.
-  - Improved fullscreen mode: instant ALT-TAB and low latency.
-  - Improved windowed mode.
-  - High FPS mode using motion prediction.
+  - High FPS mod using motion prediction, bypassing the internal 25 fps limit.
 Play at 60 fps and higher!
-  - Widescreen support (in vanilla D2/LoD).
   - Anti-aliasing of specific jagged edges in the game (sprites, walls, some floors).
   - Seamless windowed/fullscreen switching with (ALT-Enter).
+  - Improved fullscreen: instant ALT-TAB and low latency.
+  - Improved windowed mode.
+  - Proper gamma/contrast.
-  - Fixes various glitches in the supported game versions.
+  - Fixes a few window-related glitches in Diablo II itself.

 ## Upcoming
-  - Better config file support.
   - Suggestions welcome!

 ## Requirements